BBai-Tips/bbai/CONVENTIONS.md

 ## Architecture
 - API server for query handling
 - CLI commands for interfacing with API
-- Vector embeddings and search functionality
+- In-memory vector storage and search functionality within the API
-- LLM abstraction layer for multiple providers
+- LLM abstraction layer for multiple providers (initially Claude, with plans for OpenAI)
+- RESTful communication between CLI and API for efficiency

 ## API Design
 - RESTful principles